Smoke's Poutinerie (Adelaide)

-So apparently I wasn't the only one makin' a b-line for the place since Smoke's actually had to shut down on the Friday after they launched because they actually ran out of potatoes (they served 1,000 orders in the first 2 days of operation)!
+Apparently I wasn't the only one makin' a b-line for Smoke's when they launched their first Toronto location.
+In fact, they got such a rush that they ran out of potatoes - they served 1,000 orders in the first 2 days of operation.

 Luckily, by the time I got there the kitchen had re-stocked (well for the most part - the current buzz being the pulled pork poutine is not to be missed but they'd long since sold out and weren't expecting anymore until the following week) and was busily dispensing fries in a steady flow to diners jonesing for their gravy 'n' curds fix.

 The menu has 15 different kinds of poutine, from the traditional to what would definitely qualify as 'out there' options; you can even mix and match and make your own.

 Slightly disappointed by our inability to augment our poutine with a pile of pulled pork we opted instead for the following: Butter Chicken Poutine, The Montreal (with smoked meat and mustard though I don't recall ours including the dill pickle slice mentioned on the chalk-board; $7.95), Bacon Poutine ($6.95), and Prime Rib Poutine (with shredded prime beef, carmelized onions and sautéed mushrooms; $7.95).